 - Flavor: Add a splash of lemon juice to pair with fish or chicken.
 Add a teaspoon of honey or maple syrup for holiday dinners.

-- Presentation: serve this dish in a shallow, white serving bowl to highlight the bright vegetables against the buttery sauce.
+- Presentation: Serve this dish in a shallow, white serving bowl to highlight the bright vegetables against the buttery sauce.

 How to Make Green Beans and Carrots using the Buerre Fondue Technique